 Massive Machine-Type Communications (mMTC)

-mMTC extends the IoT concept, bringing an even larger number of devices into the fold.
-Key factors for mMTC services are high reliability of data transfer, low power consumption, and support for a large number of devices in constrained spaces.
+mMTC takes the IoT to the next level by bringing an even larger number of devices into the fold.
+This use case centers on high reliability, low power consumption, and support for high device densities in a given area.

-Key network requirements: density of up to 1 mllion devices per square kilometer and battery life of up to 10 years without recharging.
+Key network requirements: density of up to 1 million devices per square kilometer and battery life of up to 10 years without recharging.

 - Smart City systems